sofyk/sofyk.com/_drafts/inovati.md

 type: youtube
 video: VGItZzThay4
+preview: |
+  A promotional video we made when I was working for Inovati.
+We had a lot of fun with this one.
 ---

 {% youtube {{ page.video }} %}

-A promotional video we made when I was working for Inovati.
-We had a lot of fun with this one.
+{{ page.preview }}